Agentic mode adds a vision-language model review layer to catch errors that single-pass OCR misses. You enable it per content type using scopes.

 enhance={"agentic": [{"scope": "table", "prompt": "Preserve currency symbols.
 Align rows by date."}]}

 Enables enhanced figure processing.
 Without additional options, it uses more powerful models and better classifies figures as charts vs. images.
+Note: summarize_figures must also be enabled for this configuration to be activated.

 enhance={"agentic": [{"scope": "figure"}]}